What is a Preservation and when would I use it?

 Note: Selecting a start date does not guarantee that there is data from that time period

 End Date - The end date for the preservation period.
-An end date of 05/08/2020 (May 8th 2020) will preserve data through May 8th.
+The end date of 05/08/2020 (May 8th, 2020) will preserve data through May 8th.
 Data from May 9th will not be placed within the preservation.
 Leave this value blank for the preservation to apply to not restrict the end date for the preservation.

-When all of the required fields are filled, the "Create" button is enabled.
+When all of the required fields are filled, select "Continue".

-When you click the "Create" button, you will get a confirmation dialog to Create the Preservation.
+Once you have selected the desired source(s), click the "Create" button, you will get a confirmation dialog to Create the Preservation.
 Confirming the Create will begin creating your Preservation and navigate you to it.

 The preservation parameters will have been created which will launch a process to begin applying these conditions to your data set.
 Depending on the complexity of the parameters and the size of your data, the time to lock the existing data will vary.